JackalJoe/USB-Docs/(3) Ultraseedbox Applications/SickChill.md

 ***

-## Initial Setup

-In this ection, we’ll be setting up SickChill for the first time.
+In this section, we’ll be setting up SickChill for the first time.
 This assumes that this is your first time installing SickChill and you'll be storing your media locally, saving to `~/media`.
 We'll be doing the following:

 1. Setting a root Folder
 2. Adding indexers